 - Weighs less than one pound

-- Optical flow and infrared positioning sensors enabling it to hold its position while minimizing drift both indoors and outdoors
+- Optical flow and infrared positioning sensors enable it to hold its position while minimizing drift both indoors and outdoors.

 Autel Robotics XSTAR Drone